beolorges/beolorges/README.md

-> 👨🏻‍💻 Web Full-Stack Developer Jr
+> 👨🏻‍💻 Web Backend Developer Jr

 ### Hi there 👋

+I'm a tech and math passionate student at UFMG.
+Always trying to do my best.
+"If there is a problem you can't solve, then there is an easier problem you can solve: find it." - George Pólya.

+Up for work.
+Contact me at my email: beolorges@gmail.com

  <!-- GITHUB STATS -->
  <gitStats align="center" style="display: flex">